-The wrapper type determines how the editor appears in the on-page editing mode.
-You can configure the default wrapper type for custom properties via an editor descriptor.
+The wrapper type determines how the editor displays in the on-page editing mode.
+You can configure the default wrapper type for custom properties with an editor descriptor.

-Opens the editor in a dialog that is placed next to the content being edited.
+Opens the editor in a dialog box placed next to the edited content.
 This is the default editor wrapper.
-See Configuring the default editor wrapper for more information.
+See Configure the default editor wrapper.

 Opens the editor within the property overlay.
-This was made obsolete by the Content-editable wrapper.
-This should generally be avoided and should not be used as the default editor wrapper type.
+The Content-editable wrapper made this obsolete.
+This should be avoided and not used as the default editor wrapper type.